Church Preen: Education

 Church Preen Primary School is the only school in the hamlet.
 As said in the introductory text, it serves the rural communities with 3 classes over 40 pupils.
 The first school opened on 15 January 1872 with 20 children, of which only 6 had previously been in education and they learnt the three r's.
 The school was built by Norman Shaw, the architect of old Scotland Yard.
 The new school is well built with a big events room, which can be split into separate rooms by sliding doors.
-With many windows, it is very bright (unlike the old school) and Mrs R. Beard is currently the headmistress.
+With many windows, it is very bright (unlike the old school) and Mrs M. Hunt is currently the headteacher.
 There is also a pre-school, which meets in the village hall, which is inside of the primary school, for children form ages of 2 to 5 years old.

 Mary Beard (classicist) was brought up in Church Preen where her mother was at time headmistress of the Primary School.